-Preferred depth: 16 bit 24 bit 32 bit

-Samplerate: 48000 Hz (ff available)

-(latency: 10 ms)
+Preferred depth: 0 16 bit 24 bit 32 bit Samplerate: 48000 Hz (if available) Mute the track's audio output and press Ctrl R (latency: 10 ms) Windows.
+For example, this might be a YouTube video that you are currently listening to over your speakers.
 Note: If your computer has both an internal sound card and an external one (such as Focusrite Audio Box or Presonus Studio) you might need to resolve any possible conflict before doing this.
-One way could be to access your Window Control Panel's sound settings and to temporarily disable the internal sound card and/or make the external card the default.
+One way could be to access your Window Control Panel's sound settings and to temporarily disable the internal sound card and/or make the